-BIOL 6350 Vertebrate Embryology
+BIOL 6350 Developmental Biology

 Prerequisite: Admission into the graduate program or permission of the instructor.
-A study of the fertilization process and embryology of selected vertebrates with the greatest emphasis placed on chick development.
+A study of development from fertilization through embryological stages, with an emphasis placed on experimental embryology and molecular genetic mechanisms in selected model organisms.

 BIOL 6400 Vertebrate Histology